uchiha319/airbnb-clone-project/README.md

 .
 Search & Filter
 Provides users with tools to search properties by location, price, amenities, and availability.
 It improves user experience by helping them find the most suitable options quickly.

+#API Security

+.
+User Management
+Handles user registration, login, and profile management.
+This feature ensures secure access and personalized experiences for both hosts and guests, using role-based permissions to differentiate functionality.

+.
+Property Management
+Allows hosts to list properties with details like location, pricing, and availability.
+It forms the backbone of the platform, enabling dynamic property listings and updates.

+.
+Booking System
+Enables guests to book available properties for specific dates.
+It includes conflict checks, booking status updates, and calendar integration to streamline the reservation process.

+.
+Payment Integration
+Processes payments securely for confirmed bookings.
+This feature supports multiple payment methods and ensures transaction reliability, enhancing trust between users.

+.
+Review & Rating System
+Lets guests leave feedback on properties after their stay.
+Reviews help maintain quality standards and guide future guests in making informed decisions.

+.
+Search & Filter
+Provides users with tools to search properties by location, price, amenities, and availability.
+It improves user experience by helping them find the most suitable options quickly.